 If your child is still wearing nappies/pull-ups we will work together to help in potty training.
+Please supply nappies/pull ups, wipes and nappy sacks.
 It is more comforting for the child if they can go to the toilet on their own.